 The legend began in 1904 when a wedding party gathered in high spirits to celebrate.
 Not long after, the bride-to-be tripped at the top of the main staircase and fell from the second floor.
 The groom hurried over only to discover that she had broken her neck and died instantly.
 Seeing no reason to go on, he began to drink heavily before hanging himself in a room near the staircase.
 The groom left an alleged suicide note reading: “Now that my wife was taken from me, there is no reason for me to live.”
 Since then, the owners revamped the staircase, but some say that the bride and groom never really moved on.

 Today, some waiters and waitresses claim to hear footsteps upstairs, only to discover that the room is empty.
-People have supposedly witnessed everything from hearing voices and trays falling, to ominous phone calls with no answer.
-As recent as 10 years ago, the NJ Ghost Hunters Society visited the restaurant with an EMF reader and a tape recorder, hoping to find some evidence of paranormal activity.
+People have supposedly witnessed everything from hearing voices and trays falling to ominous phone calls with no answer.
+As recently as 10 years ago, the NJ Ghost Hunters Society visited the restaurant with an EMF reader and a tape recorder, hoping to find some evidence of paranormal activity.

 Police officers found nothing substantial.
-However, much of the staff remains skeptical but there are those who cannot deny that they’ve seen the newlyweds lurking for an instant after their evening shift.
+However, much of the staff remains skeptical, but some cannot deny that they’ve seen the newlyweds lurking for an instant after their evening shift.
 The Brass Rail isn’t the only restaurant said to have a few extra guests.
-It’s rumored that three ghosts occupy Arthur’s Tavern (temporarily closed), but that’s for you to decide.
-Know anymore New Jersey urban legends in Hudson County?
-Drop us a line.
+It’s rumored that three ghosts occupy Arthur’s (temporarily closed), but that’s for you to decide.